distributive/Sahasrara/README.md

 `ormolu --mode inplace $(git ls-files '*.hs')`

-You can see full documentation on the [Ormolo repo](https://github.com/tweag/ormolu#usage).
+You can see full documentation on the [Ormolu repo](https://github.com/tweag/ormolu#usage).